a-ads/blog/content/blog/what-is-cpm-for-my-campaign.md

 If you count actual CPM for different periods, you’ll see that it’s not constant.
 That’s because we don’t work on fixed CPM terms - [our network works as a market instead](https://aads.com/blog/2019-08-11-how-does-daily-budget-work/).
 So always check campaign performance estimates on the "Campaign -> Payment model" page after making any adjustments to your campaign settings.

 By the way, our unique impressions are different from what you’re used to because [we measure visitor uniqueness in the scope of the whole network](https://aads.com/blog/2018-10-04-counting-unique-impressions/).
 So the total amount of the traffic you receive will hopefully exceed your expectations.

-And there’s one more option.
-If you still want to work on fixed CPM terms, you can use our [CPM bids](https://aads.com/blog/how-to-use-cpm-bids-with-a-ads/).
-Our helpdesk will gladly help you start using the option.